exercism/v3/languages/rust/exercises/concept/tuples/.docs/instructions.md

 ## 2. Convert the tuple to millilitres

-- Given a volume-pair tuple, `(Unit::USCup, 2.5)`, convert the volume to millilitres using the conversion chart
+Implement the `to_millilitres` function that takes a unit/volume pair tuple as its parameter, and returns a new tuple with its volume converted to millilitres using the conversion chart.

 ```rust
 to_millilitres((Unit::USCup, 2.5))